— 18 March 2026

 Beyond Dune 3, however, Frank Herbert’s source material gets a little (read: extremely) weird – even for Villeneuve’s taste – which may prevent any further adapting.

-Assuming all the key players sign on to continue, Nakoa-Wolf Momoa’s Leto Atreides II will turn himself into a sandworm hybrid to rule as an immortal god-emperor; the spirit of Baron Vladimir Harkonnen (Stellan Skarsgård) possesses his great-granddaughter/Paul and Chani’s daughter Ghanima (Ida Brooke); and we’ll see endless reincarnations/clones of Duncan Idaho, who eventually proves to be the real Kwisatz Haderach.
+As far as what else to expect, Nakoa-Wolf Momoa’s Leto Atreides II will turn himself into a sandworm hybrid to rule as an immortal god-emperor; the spirit of Baron Vladimir Harkonnen (Stellan Skarsgård) possesses his great-granddaughter/Paul and Chani’s daughter Ghanima (Ida Brooke); and we’ll see endless reincarnations/clones of Duncan Idaho, who eventually proves to be the real Kwisatz Haderach.

-Keep an eye out here for future updates on Dune 3 / Dune: Messiah (specific release date, further casting, trailer, etc.).
+Keep an eye out here for future updates on Dune 3 / Dune: Part Three (further casting, trailer, etc.).

 Garry Lu